nicolaslopezj/meteor-react-form/README.md

 Automatic forms creation with [aldeed:simple-schema](http://github.com/aldeed/simple-schema) and React.

+MRF is an attempt to make something like AutoForm but for react, with the priority of making it extendable and easy to use.

 This is on development stage, don't use in production.

 ## How to use